apache/beam/website/src/contribute/testing.md

 ### Python SDK

-The Python SDK is currently under development on a feature branch.
-We have initial postcommit tests by a Jenkins build; precommit testing and a full testing matrix will be coming soon.
+The Python SDK has postcommit tests by a Jenkins build; precommit testing and a full testing matrix will be coming soon.

 ## Testing Scenarios